Pete Wilcox: Episcopal ministry

 On 7 April 2017, it was announced that Wilcox was to become the next bishop of Sheffield, to be consecrated on 22 June and take up the role in autumn 2017.
-He was elected to the See by the College of Canons of Sheffield Cathedral on 5 May 2017 and his election confirmed at York Minster on 5 June 2017.
+He was elected to the see by the college of canons of Sheffield Cathedral on 5 May 2017 and his election confirmed at York Minster on 5 June 2017.
 On 22 June 2017, he was consecrated a bishop by Archbishop John Sentamu at York Minster.
 On 23 September 2017, he was installed as the bishop of Sheffield during a service at Sheffield Cathedral.

 Wilcox is a trustee of Ridley Hall, Cambridge, where he trained for ordination.

 On 17 January 2023, Wilcox was admitted to the House of Lords as a Lord Spiritual.

+In July 2025, the Government announced that Wilcox would serve as Chair of the upcoming state inquiry into the events surrounding the 1984 Battle of Orgreave during the 1984–85 miners' strike.

 Views

 In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:

+He voted against introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.

 Personal life

 Wilcox is married to Catherine Fox, a writer and a lecturer at Manchester Metropolitan University.
 They have two children.

+In 2017, Wilcox was diagnosed with and treated for colon cancer.
+This resulted in a permanent colostomy but Wilcox otherwise made a full recovery.